-- Leave expensive smartphones at home: Now you don’t want your expensive smartphone getting snatched by some smarty pant, do you?
+- Leave expensive smartphones at home: Now you don't want your expensive smartphone getting snatched by some smarty pant, do you?
 The same goes for all fancy gadgets, credit cards, chunks of cash and even passports.
-If you don’t need it, leave it.
-While out of town, a colour copy of the passport and necessary amount of cash should suffice.
+If you don't need it, leave it.
+While out of town, a colour copy of the passport and the necessary amount of cash should suffice.

 - Don't get Sloshed: Getting sloshed in a foreign country is never a good idea.
 So make sure to go easy when hitting the boisterous spots of Lapa or Ipanema.
 Ladies should especially pay attention to their drinks since malicious people may try to spike them with sedatives or other nefarious agents.